vaghul/Spacex/Readme.md

 3. Deeplinking is enabled as URL schemes.
 Type the following in safari "spacex://launch=1" The launch param will accept any number value and open the related details screen

 ### Other information about your submission that you feel it's important that we know.

+The Green/Red Dot on the home screen depicts the launch success